alkaline-ml/pmdarima/develop/_sources/usecases/sun-spots.rst.txt

 Since we expect our model to perform better over more normal data, let's experiment with log transformations and the `Box-Cox transformation <https://en.wikipedia.org/wiki/Power_transform#Box–Cox_transformation>`_, each of which is provided as an endogenous transformer in the Pmdarima package.
-When ``.fit()`` is called, it will learn the transformation parameters:

 .. code-block:: python